Varadkar apologises over leak of confidential GP contract to rival group

 Tánaiste Leo Varadkar speaks in the Dáil on Tuesday afternoon.
 Screengrab: Oireachtas TV

-Tánaiste Leo Varadkar has said he wants to apologise “for my errors of judgment” in his releasing a confidential document to the Irish Medical Organisation to a rival GP group.
+Tánaiste Leo Varadkar has said he wants to apologise “for my errors of judgment” in his releasing a confidential document to the Irish Medical Organisation to a rival GP group last year.

 Opening his statement to the Dáil on the controversy which erupted on Saturday Mr Varadkar said he wanted to “set the record straight” and to “refute some of the allegations against me”.